leec13/MiSiCgui/README.md

 ## b) Phase Contrast, Brightfield, Fluorescence

 These modalities are mostly used in for photonic microscopy.
 The MiSiC model was trained with a representaion of the image ("Shape Index") independent from the microscope modality, allowing to predict the binary masks from any of these tree kinds of images.
-MiSiC need to set if there are bright objects in a dark background (Brightfield and fluorescnce) or dark objects in a light background (phase contrast)
+MiSiC need to set if there are bright objects in a dark background (Brightfield and fluorescence) or dark objects in a light background (phase contrast)

 ## c) Pre and post processing